cedis81/surveysays-backend/README.md

 ----

 Survey says app allows users to create a survey questions and get answers for them.
 A signed-in user creates a survey and can be able to update or delete their own surveys.
 All signed-in users can only view a survey and have an option to answer them.
-You can try it out using:

 ### Technologies used
 - Javascript